Chart Color Schemes

 Population growth drivers in Singleton Surrounds are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Singleton Surrounds' population, as of August 2025, is approximately 5,507 people.
-This represents a 3.3% increase from the 2021 Census figure of 5,332 people.
-The increase can be attributed to an estimated resident population of 5,480 in June 2024 and an additional 94 validated new addresses since the Census date.
-This results in a population density ratio of 1.4 persons per square kilometer.
-Singleton Surrounds' growth rate of 3.3% since the census is within 1.5 percentage points of the non-metro area's growth rate of 4.8%, indicating competitive growth fundamentals.
-Natural growth contributed approximately 67.0% to overall population gains during recent periods, with overseas migration and interstate migration also being positive factors.
+Singleton Surrounds' population was 5,332 as of August 2021.
+By August 2025, it had increased to around 5,507, a rise of 175 people (3.3%).
+This growth is inferred from the estimated resident population of 5,480 in June 2024 and an additional 94 validated new addresses since August 2021.
+The population density was 1.4 persons per square kilometer as of August 2025.
+Singleton Surrounds' growth rate of 3.3% since the census is within 1.5 percentage points of the non-metro area's growth rate of 4.8%.
+Natural growth contributed approximately 67.0% of overall population gains during recent periods, with overseas and interstate migration also being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, Singleton Surrounds is expected to experience above median population growth, increasing by 904 persons to reach a total of 6,411 by 2041, marking a 15.9% increase over the 17-year period.
+For areas not covered by this data, AreaSearch utilises the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on these projections, Singleton Surrounds is expected to increase by 904 persons to reach approximately 6,411 by 2041, a total increase of 15.9% over the 17-year period.

 Frequently Asked Questions - Population